music-suite/music-suite/src/About.md

 ### A note on the versioning

-The Music Suite consists of a group of packages released concurrently under a common [semantic version number](http://semver.org/).
+The Music Suite consists of a group of packages released concurrently under a common [optimistic version number](http://optver.hanshoglund.org/).
 The library was deliberately released *prematurely* in order to encourage its developers to work on it more.

 ### More information